Evacuating Robots from a Disk Using Face-to-Face Communication: Evacuation Algorithms

 \begin{description} \item{Case 1: $\RB$ is caught in its pre-detour phase:} The cost of Algorithm $\mathcal C(\chi, \phi, \lambda)$ is at most $\chi+f(\chi)$, exactly as in the analogous case of Algorithm $\mathcal B(\chi, \phi)$.

-\item{Case 2: $\RB$ is caught in its detour subphase-1:} As in case 2 of the analysis of Algorithm $\mathcal B(\chi, \phi)$, if $E$ is the position of the exit then, $y=\arccc{EA}$ satisfies $y\geq \chi-f(\chi)$ (the relevant figure in this case remains the left-hand side of Figure~\ref{fig: line-evac-analysisAngled}).
-As longs as $q(y)$ remains less than $\lambda$, the cost of the algorithm remains $y+2h(y)$.
+\item{Case 2: $\RB$ is caught in its detour subphase-1:} As in case 2 of the analysis of Algorithm $\mathcal B(\chi, \phi)$, if $E$ is the position of the exit, then $y=\arccc{EA}$ satisfies $y\geq \chi-f(\chi)$ (the relevant figure in this case remains the left-hand side of Figure~\ref{fig: line-evac-analysisAngled}).
+As long as $q(y)$ remains less than $\lambda$, the cost of the algorithm remains $y+2h(y)$.
 In order to find the maximum $y$ for which this formula remains valid, we need to solve the equation $\lambda=q(y)$.
 This is possible by recalling that $h(y)=\chi+q(y)-y$, and by invoking the formula of $h(y)$ as it appears in Lemma~\ref{lem: calculation of h, line interior}.
-By the monotonicity of $h(y)$, we have that there exists unique $\psi$ satisfying $h(\psi) = \chi+\lambda - \psi$.
-It follows that the cost of the algorithm in this case is at most $\sup_{\chi-f(\chi) \leq y \leq \psi} \{ y + 2h(y)\}$.
+By the monotonicity of $h(y)$, we have that there exists a unique $\psi$ satisfying $h(\psi) = \chi+\lambda - \psi$.
+It follows that the cost of the algorithm in this case is at most $\max_{\chi-f(\chi) \leq y \leq \psi} \{ y + 2h(y)\}$.

 \item{Case 3: $\RB$ is caught in its detour subphase-2:} In this case, the relevant figure is the right-hand side of Figure~\ref{fig: piecewise-line-evac New}.
 Let the exit be at point $E$, and let $K$ denote the meeting point of the robots on the line segment $GC$.
-We set $h'(y):=\barr{EK}$, which is calculated next in Lemma~\ref{lem: quantities from algo C} (a).
-We conclude that in this case the cost of the algorithm is at most $\sup_{\psi \leq y \leq \chi} \{ y + 2h'(y)\}$.
+We set $h'(y):=\barr{EK}$, whose value is dertermined by Lemma~\ref{lem: quantities from algo C} (a).
+We conclude that in this case the cost of the algorithm is at most $\max_{\psi \leq y \leq \chi} \{ y + 2h'(y)\}$.